klauern/mantisrb/README.md

 Getting issues is easy, too:

+by id:

     session.issues.by_id 110 # if you know the id
     session.issues.exists?
 110 # if you don't know if it's there

+by ugly Mantis summary searching:

     session.issues.summary_matches "some regex"  # Do some ssearching (mind, it is going to be pretty slow)

+by project id:

     session.issues.by_project_id project_id, page_#, issues_per_page # The
     fully flexible way of getting a list of issues